By TOM LAVENTURE

 The goal, she said, is to get the client back on track and restore a sense of wholeness to their life.

 “That is a role that I take very seriously,” she added.

 In addition to criminal law, Vuelo Law Firm also handles personal injury cases, immigration law matters, and family law cases.

 Vuelo is married to Muaj C. Lo, M.D., who completed his studies at the University of Minnesota Medical School and is now practicing family medicine at Luther Midelfort-Mayo Health System in Eau Claire, Wisc.

 She combined their last names to create a unique Hmong American last name, Vuelo.
 The couple resides in Hudson where they raise two children together.

-Raised in a Hmong American community that embraced its accomplishments as it endured the challenges of transition and racism, Vuelo said she wants her children to move past labels and assumptions based on one’s race – to a world with leaders and every day people who look like them.
+Raised in a Hmong American community that embraced its accomplishments as it endured the challenges of transition, Vuelo said she wants her children to move past labels and assumptions based on one’s race – to a world with leaders and every day people who look like them.

 “I have kids and as I think about their future, I don’t want them to experience the same hardships that we did as minorities,” she added.
 “I want all future generations to have a better life.”

 Vuelo Law Firm is located at 1885 University Ave., Suite 111, St. Paul, MN 55104.
 Call 612-381-7820 and visit www.vuelolawfirm.com.